Prodaturu/pipex/README.md

 In the parent process, we want end[0] to be our stdin (end[0] reads from end[1] the output of cmd1), and outfile to be our stdout (we write to it the output of cmd2)
 Visually,
 ````
-// each cmd needs a stdin (input) and returns an output (to stdout)
+// Each cmd needs a stdin (input) and returns an output (to stdout)

     infile                                             outfile
 as stdin for cmd1                                 as stdout for cmd2